aiplans/aiplans.github.io/index.md

 layout: home
 ---

-Advances in Programming Languages and Neurosymbolic Systems (AIPLANS) is a new workshop highlighting advances in programming langauge and machine learning research.
-We are particularly interested in languages and tools for automatic programming, logical reasoning and program synthesis.
-We believe that developing neurosymbolic systems for automatic program synthesis will require insights from both statistical learning and programming language research, and encourage researchers working in the following areas to participate:
+Advances in Programming Languages and Neurosymbolic Systems (AIPLANS) is a new workshop at NeurIPS 2021 highlighting advances in programming language and machine learning research, such as languages and tools for automatic programming, logical reasoning and program synthesis.
+We believe developing neurosymbolic systems will require insights from both statistical learning and programming language research, and encourage researchers working in the following areas to participate:

-* **Machine learning** researchers can present advances in meta-learning, reinforcement learning and program synthesis.
+* **Machine learning researchers** can present advances in meta-learning, reinforcement learning and program synthesis.
 AIPLANS offers these participants an opportunity to share their research and learn about new automatic programming languages and techniques for inference.
 * **Language designers** can give insight into the design and implementation of automatic programming languages and DSLs.
 AIPLANS would offer them the opportunity to discuss the language design and engage with their users.
-* **PL theorists** can present fundamental theory of mechanical reasoning and automatic programming languages, such as functional, semiring or array programming.
+* **Programming language theorists** can present fundamental theory of mechanical reasoning and automatic programming languages, such as functional, semiring or array programming.
 AIPLANS would help them bridge the gap between theory and practice, and gain insight into the capabilities and limitations of machine learning technology.

-* **Probabilistic programming** researchers can present progress in a long history of extending programming paradigms (e.g. functional or logic programming) to handle learning under uncertainty.
-AIPLANS would provide them with new insights for extending these (often symbolic) languages with primitives for expressing neural models.
+[comment]: <> (* **Probabilistic programming** researchers can present progress in a long history of extending programming paradigms &#40;e.g. functional or logic programming&#41; to handle learning under uncertainty.
+AIPLANS would provide them with new insights for extending these &#40;often symbolic&#41; languages with primitives for expressing neural models.)

 [comment]: <> (Automatic differentiation libraries and frameworks have enabled much progress in gradient-based learning over the last decade.
 Recent domain-specific languages for automatic programming hold the promise of unleashing similar progress in other logical disciplines e.g., belief nets, proof nets, and related message passing schemes on tree- and graph-structured data.
 Concurrently, machines have made steady progress in representing and synthesizing programs.
 Other workshops have explored these themes separately, yet few have highlighted the synergies between automatic and synthetic programming.)